Scoot Logo

 A flat yellow circle with a matte texture replaced the voluminous orange sphere.
 Now, it represents a large, bright sun, which holds special significance for Scoot.

-• First, it is associated with flight as a symbolic hint at the airline’s business.
+• First, it is associated with flight, serving as a symbolic hint of the airline’s business.

 • Second, the sun symbolizes prosperity, life, and a successful future.
-The yellow evokes optimism and joy, aiming to draw attention to the brand’s affordable services.
+The yellow evokes optimism and joy, drawing attention to the brand’s affordable services.

-As for the text, the designers kept the original bold, sans-serif font but slightly altered the letter shapes, making them more open.
+As for the text, the designers kept the original bold sans-serif font but slightly altered the letterforms to make them more open.
 The new style conveys accessibility and trust, crucial qualities for any company.
 The smooth curves of the “s,” “c,” and both “o”s appear sleek and soft, suggesting a comfortable flight with all amenities.

 The final “t” still extends beyond the circle and leans to the left, creating the impression that it is being pushed out by the other letters.
 The designers playfully incorporated this element to echo the informal use of the word “Scoot,” which means to hurry or move quickly.